Bedrock-OSS/bedrock-wiki/docs/new-guide/blockbench.md

 ---
-layout: guide
 title: 'Blockbench: Modeling, Texturing, Animating'
-has_children: true
 ---

-# Getting started with Blockbench & Modelling

 Blockbench is a free software designed to make Minecraft modeling, texturing, and animating possible.
 It is available for mobile browsers, Windows 10, and macOS.
 Please install it at [blockbench.net/](https://blockbench.net/)